tanc7/EXOCET-AV-Evasion/README.md

 # Updated EXOCET Usage

 Make sure you pack your payloads to avoid any leaks of the crypter's key and further frustrate malware analysts.
 A commercial top-of-the-line packer like Themida is NOT required.
 It would raise further suspicion without something like a code-signing certificate.
 Without code-signing certificate, on Windows systems, SmartScreen is automatically triggered.
-This is the rule for all potentially unwanted programs or "PUPs".
+This is the rule for all potentially unwanted programs or "PUPs", meaning all malware payloads, beacons, geacons, remote access trojans, etc., requires a code signing certificate.
+Your money is better spent on buying a code-signing cert than some top-of-the-line packer.

 ```
 go run exocet.go malware.exe outputmalware.go